elemenohq/docs/source/index.html.md

 If you were creating a collection of books you might use a group to group all of the inputs related to the author.
 Things like the author's name, bio, and picture could all be grouped together.
 If some books in your collection have multiple authors you may want to make your authors group repeatable so that when you're creating items for your collection you will have the option to add multiple authors.

-## Short Text
+## Plain Text

-> API results for Short Text fields will look something like:
+> API results for Plain Text fields will look something like:

 ```json
 {